-What about the Batteries?
+What about the batteries?

-- Batteries typically last 7-10 days, depending on use and how the hearing aid is programmed. - Tell your audiologist if the batteries are lasting less than this. - Make sure you insert the battery properly (with the positive side matching up with the positive side of the battery door).
+- Batteries typically last 7 to 10 days, depending on use and how the hearing aid is programmed. - Tell your audiologist if the batteries last less time than this. - Make sure you insert the battery properly (with the positive side matching up with the positive side of the battery door).
 The hearing aid will not work and can be broken if the battery is not inserted correctly. - Open the battery door of the hearing aids at night or when not being worn during the day.
 This saves battery power and lets moisture come out of the hearing aids. - Store extra batteries in a dry area with the sticker tabs on until you are ready to use them.
-Do not refrigerate batteries. - Carry a spare battery for each hearing aid when away from home and/or keep extra batteries at school.
-Hearing aid batteries "die" quickly. - Tip: To track how long the batteries are lasting, place the sticker tabs on your calendar.
+Do not put batteries in the refrigerator. - Carry a spare battery for each hearing aid when away from home and/or keep extra batteries at school.
+Hearing aid batteries fail quickly. - Tip: To track how long the batteries are lasting, place the sticker tabs on your calendar.